New South Wales 73 class locomotive: In traffic

 The New South Wales Department of Railways purchased the class mainly for shunting and their prohibition from mainline use was 'officially' due to the lack of vigilance controls.
 However, despite its absence, the class was still seen on many suburban trip workings and when mainline operation was a necessity, there seemed to be no hesitation to use them.

 One advantage a diesel-hydraulic locomotive has over a diesel-electric variety is its ability to negotiate up to 300mm of water over the tracks.
 Big floods in March 1976 gave 7323 an opportunity to show off its swimming ability when water covered the line near Bourke and this locomotive was used on a couple of freight trains and a ballast train from Nyngan to Bourke and return.
-At least two other occasions when their water resistance was put to use was Menindee in 1976 and Hexham in 1977.
+At least two other occasions when their water resistance was put to use were Menindee in 1976 and Hexham in 1977.

 Multiple unit operation was common, although the flood event at Hexham is the only known occurrence of triple-heading.
 A number of units were fitted with exhaust gas scrubbers for use on Eastern Suburbs Railway construction in the 1970s.